tumagonx/nwjs_docs_old/MAS:-Signing-the-app.md

 *Prior to signing your app, you have to request and install certificates from the Apple Member Center.
-To do so, you can check [[this page|Requesting certificates]].*
+To do so, you can check [[this page|MAS: Requesting certificates]].*

 ### Configuring the permissions